MD4002 - Media Skills and Practice 1 (2019/20)

 The assessment in different modules will be coordinated and integrated, so that learning outcomes for each module are assessed separately and, also, learning from one module is transferred to other modules.

-The assessment load complies with the Faculty’s assessment tariff.
+The assessment load complies with the Subject assessment tariffs.

 In addition, module booklets will direct students to reading material that supports and broadens learning for particular groups and particular projects.